Sustainability & Ethical business Practices are the core foundation of our business. We all have a role to play to be a powerful catalyst for change.

 Reducing waste is important to us and it starts right from the manufacturing process until the product has reached its end of life.

 We along with our Fair Trade artisan groups take a number of steps in this direction.
 We have worked with our suppliers to ensure that products are not packed in individual soft plastic sleeves and are shipped to us via sea freight in cardboard boxes with either cardboard or shredded paper as space filler.

 We keep minimal branding on our products and never use plastic tags or stickers.
 We do not add any packing slip or invoice to avoid paper wastage.

-We make use of compostable mailers that are certified home compostable and are making the switch to B-Corp certified The Better Packaging Co. in a bid to ensure that we continue to provide compostable mailers to our customer and we partner with a company which shares our beliefs and values.
+We make use of compostable mailers that are certified home compostable by B-Corp certified The Better Packaging Co. or Hero Packaging in a bid to ensure that we continue to provide compostable mailers to our customer and we partner with a company which shares our beliefs and values.

-We ship orders either via Australia Post or Sendle which offsets carbon for all of the deliveries handled by them.
+We ship orders via Australia Post which offsets carbon for all of the deliveries handled by them.